 How is wind energy used in UK?

-- This placed the United Kingdom at this time as the world’s fourth largest producer of wind power.
+- This has placed the United Kingdom as the world’s sixth largest producer of wind power

 - Polling of public opinion consistently shows strong support for wind power in the UK, with nearly three quarters of the population agreeing with its use, even for people living near onshore wind turbines.

 - Whitelee Windfarm in East Renfrewshire has reported serious economic, environmental and social benefits;

 - It notes that it has generated enough clean, green energy to provide almost 90 per cent of total annual household electricity consumed by Scottish households and businesses.

 - The report also highlights that the wind farm is expected to provide a boost to the UK economy of more than £1billion, including almost £800 million in Scotland.

 - The wind farm, in a rural location near Eaglesham, was found to have supported more than 4,000 jobs during its peak years of construction while sustaining around 600 jobs each year through its operation and maintenance

 - Enough carbon dioxide is saved by the wind farm, the report notes, that it is the equivalent of offsetting two days’ worth of domestic flights to and from Gatwick Airport

 Through the Renewables Obligation, British electricity suppliers are now required by law to provide a proportion of their sales from renewable sources such as wind power or pay a penalty fee.
 The supplier then receives a Renewables Obligation Certificate (ROC) for each MW·h of electricity they have purchased.
 Within the United Kingdom wind power is the largest source of renewable electricity and the second largest source of renewable energy after biomass.